We’ve just got back from a fortnight in Greece at the TUI Sensatori Rhodes resort and I wanted to share our review.

 During the day you can get drinks, snacks and ice cream from the various bars and restaurants.
 A waiter also occasionally stops and offers to bring you drinks.
 It’s pretty much perfect.
 And I know this because I read six books on this holiday.
 I know!
 SIX!

-The beach is stony, as with many beaches in Rhodes.
+The beach at the Atlantica is stony, as with many beaches in Rhodes.

 The water is warm, clear and beautiful but I would absolutely recommend water shoes if you want to avoid a painful hobble down the beach to get in the water.
 There are lovely grassed areas with bean bags and loungers that you can sit on here, too.